-The Libre Computer Project is founded with the mission to help people realize computing applications applied to everyday life.
-We contribute financially to community-driven open-source software projects that affect our goal of open computing.
-By open computing, we mean that all the hardware components are available to be purchased by anyone and use together with free software to build innovative products without licensing and other restrictions.
-We help accelerate the process of providing the knowledge, skills, and tools to help people offer better services to each other through this open computing.
+The Libre Computer project is founded with the mission to help people realize computing applications applied to everyday life.
+We contribute to community-driven open-source software projects that affect our goal of open computing.
+By open computing, we mean that all the hardware components are available to be purchased by anyone and can be used together with free software to build innovative products without licensing and other restrictions.
+We want to help accelerate this by providing the knowledge, skills, and tools to help people offer better services to each other through this open computing initiative.

 What is computing?

 Computing is the activity of applying mathematical steps via a machine to assist the transformation of information.
 The first such machine, the abacus, is as old as written history itself, dating over 5000 years.
 However, it is not until the 20th century that a model of a general purpose computing device was established by Alan Turing.
 It was called the Turing Machine and most modern computers operating along the lines of his model.

 Computers are pervasive through our everyday lives in the form of mobile phones, smart watches, televisions, and much more.
 As the technologies matured, computers became smaller, cheaper, and more powerful but relegated to a role that requires human intervention.
 Eventually, computers will play a active and vital role in corner of every day life without human intervention.
 Computers will not solve the problems of scarcity and conflict but it will bring enhancements to the human experience.

 How will computers change?